Social Icons

 Directed by George Seaton

-The movie starts with a note that this may just be one of those feel good movies with no special twist, but then as it carries on you come to conclude that it is, but what you will not expect is the tons of laugh and excitement that it packs, all you have to do is hang on till you get to the court scene, from there down to the last scene where Kris cane is seen, I couldn’t help but just laughing all the way through.
+The movie starts with a note that it might just be one of those feel-good films with no special twist.
+But as it goes on, you realize that it is exactly that—yet what you won’t expect is the tons of laughs and excitement it packs.
+All you have to do is hang on until you get to the court scene.
+From there, right down to the last scene where Kris Kringle appears, I couldn’t help but laugh all the way through.

-Miracle on 34th Street is based on a screenplay by George Seaton, who also came onboard as the director of the film that was actually released in May 1947, instead of during the Christmas season as it is a Christmas movie.
-The movie is well acted and the screenplay is not bogus or too out of place that will make you think (as I thought, from the title) that one extraordinary miracle was going to happen to convince everyone that he is Santa, the movie rode on a logical note to prove his claim, although the plot leads you to believe a miraculous touch existed as this can be seen in the ending scene.
+Miracle on 34th Street is based on a screenplay by George Seaton, who also directed the film.
+Surprisingly, it was released in May 1947 instead of during the Christmas season, even though it’s a Christmas movie.
+The movie is well-acted, and the screenplay isn’t bogus or too out of place.
+Unlike what I initially thought from the title, there’s no single extraordinary miracle to convince everyone that Kris is Santa.
+Instead, the movie takes a logical approach to prove his claim, though the ending does leave you with a hint of something miraculous.

-The movie begins at the Macy's Department Store Thanksgiving Day parade, when the Santa meant to lead the parade was drunk and the lady in charge Doris Walker (Maureen O’Hara), decided to put a funny Santa looking old man Kris Kringle (Edmund Gwenn), as the replacement Santa.
+The story begins at the Macy's Department Store Thanksgiving Day parade.
+The Santa meant to lead the parade shows up drunk, so Doris Walker (Maureen O’Hara), the lady in charge, decides to replace him with a kind, funny-looking old man named Kris Kringle (Edmund Gwenn).

-20th Century Fox idea to release the movie in May instead of December paid off in the box office as the movie made like 5 times its production cost.
-Also the movie was well received by critics and it won Academy Awards for Best Actor in a Supporting Role (Edmund Gwenn), Best Writing, Original Story (Valentine Davis) and Best Writing, Screenplay.
+20th Century Fox’s decision to release the movie in May instead of December paid off at the box office, as the film made about five times its production cost.
+It was also well-received by critics and won Academy Awards for Best Actor in a Supporting Role (Edmund Gwenn), Best Writing, Original Story (Valentine Davies), and Best Writing, Screenplay.

-The film was revisited in 1994 by John Hughes, it was not as much a critical success likes its predecessor but the 1994 version (which starred Richard Attenborough, Mara Wilson and Elizabeth Perkins) is just as popular as the 1947 version.
+The film was revisited in 1994 by John Hughes.
+While the 1994 version (starring Richard Attenborough, Mara Wilson, and Elizabeth Perkins) wasn’t as much of a critical success as its predecessor, it’s just as popular as the 1947 original.

-Here is a good movie to watch with the family on a nice Christmas day or any other day.
+This is a great movie to watch with the family on a cozy Christmas day—or any day, really.

 0 comments: